Seneca-ICTOER/OSL740/docs/B-Assignments/assignment1.md

 - **Number of Processors:** 4
 - **Number of Cores:** 1
 - Use your existing virtual network
+- **Remember:** Select "store as a single file" for the virtual hard disk.

 The rest of this assignment should be done after the installation is completed successfully.